GSS-Cogs/work-env/scripts/README.md

 * PR them at the main branch (recommended).
 * Expand the shared snippets by exporting the path to a local directory of your own personal "thoughts" using the environment variable `ADDITIONAL_BRAIN_SNIPPETS`.

+Note: the odd name is because its a copy paste from another somewhat facetious pet project called [brain](https://github.com/mikeAdamss/brain) and (at some point) it'll just be installed from there rather than the current copy-paste over.